 Rev. Robin Sherman holds a BA in Family and Social Relations from the University of Windsor and a Master of Divinity degree from Queens Theological College in Kingston.
 Originally from Essex County, Rev. Robin was ordained in 2006 and has served congregations in Saskatchewan, Prince Edward County, Brampton and returned home to Tecumseh United in early 2014.

 Henry has been the organist and choir director at Tecumseh United since 2004 and, if you were to ask him, he gladly admits that among the churches he has been music director at in the area, Tecumseh United is his absolute favourite!

 Henry is a published composer (Cypress Choral, Vancouver and Frederick Harris, Oakville).
 He enjoys travel, reading, walking the Green Way, meeting with friends and of course, writing music.

-Heather provides administrative support to the Minister and is the
+Heather provides administrative support to the Minister

 friendly voice and face that will greet you!
 She's coming up on 20 years as a church secretary, originally starting at Lincoln Road United.